1990–91 New York Knicks season

 The 1990–91 New York Knicks season was the 45th season for the Knicks in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Knicks signed free agent John Starks, who played in the Continental Basketball Association the previous season.
+For the season, the Knicks slightly updated their home and road uniforms, replacing their alternate "NY" logo on the left leg of their shorts with their current primary logo; these uniforms would remain in use until 1992.

+Regular season

 The team changed their on-court leadership early in the season, as head coach Stu Jackson was fired, and replaced with John MacLeod after 15 games.

-After a 6–3 start to the regular season, the Knicks lost eight of their next nine games, and held a 20–27 record at the All-Star break.
+The Knicks won six of their first nine games of the regular season, but then lost eight of their next nine games, and later on held a 20–27 record at the All-Star break.
 However, the team recovered to a 34–33 record near the end of the season, but then went 5–10 in their last 15 games.
 The Knicks finished in third place in the Atlantic Division with a 39–43 record, and earned the eighth seed in the Eastern Conference for the NBA playoffs.

 Patrick Ewing averaged 26.6 points, 11.2 rebounds and 3.2 blocks per game, leading the Knicks in both scoring and blocks, as he was named to the All-NBA Second Team.
 In addition, Kiki Vandeweghe finished second on the team in scoring, averaging 16.3 points per game, while Gerald Wilkins provided them with 13.8 points per game, and Charles Oakley averaged 11.2 points and led the Knicks with 12.1 rebounds per game.
 Meanwhile, Maurice Cheeks replaced Mark Jackson as the Knicks' starting point guard this season; Cheeks contributed 7.8 points, 5.7 assists and 1.7 steals per game, while Jackson contributed 8.8 points and 6.3 assists per game off the bench.
 Also off the bench, Starks provided the Knicks with 7.6 points and 3.3 assists per game, three-point specialist Trent Tucker contributed 7.1 points per game, and Kenny Walker averaged 4.3 points and 2.9 rebounds per game.

-During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Ewing was selected for the 1991 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Ewing scored 18 points along with 10 rebounds and 4 blocks, as the Eastern Conference defeated the Western Conference, 116–114.
+During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Ewing was selected for the 1991 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Ewing scored 18 points along with 10 rebounds and 4 blocks, as the Eastern Conference defeated the Western Conference, 116–114.
+Ewing finished in eleventh place in Most Valuable Player voting, and also finished tied in seventh place in Defensive Player of the Year voting.
+The Knicks finished ninth in the NBA in home-game attendance, with an attendance of 654,962 at Madison Square Garden during the regular season.

-In the Eastern Conference First Round of the 1991 NBA playoffs, the Knicks were swept in three straight games by Michael Jordan and the eventual NBA champion Chicago Bulls; the Knicks had suffered a 41-point margin in a 126–85 Game 1 road loss to the Bulls at the Chicago Stadium.
-The Bulls would reach the 1991 NBA Finals and defeat the Los Angeles Lakers in five games, winning their first-ever NBA championship.